ulfsigvardsson/Neat-O/README.md

-# Lumos, A Reference Counting Garbage Collector for the C Programming Language
+# Neat-O, A Reference Counting Garbage Collector for the C Programming Language

 This is a simple semi-automatic garbage collector for C. Instead of using `malloc()`or `calloc()`, memory is allocated on the heap with `allocate()` and `allocate_array()` respectively.
 The equivalent function to `strdup()`is `allocate_string()`.